 Tree planting rates reflect extremely modest funding levels.
 Most money for tree planting, woodland creation and forestry is distributed by the UK government from EU-related Rural Development and Countryside Stewardship programmes.

-In 2017-18, government funding for planting and management of trees, woodland and forestry in England, Scotland and Wales fell to around £56 million.
+In 2017-18, government grant funding for planting and management of trees, woodland and forestry in England, Scotland and Wales fell to around £56 million.
 Northern Ireland funding pushes that figure closer to £60 million a year.

 Even allowing for an increase in Scottish forestry budgets in 2019-20, UK governments are spending less than £1 per person per year on trees.1

-Confused funding - Despite the modest amounts of funding and tree planting, the funding landscape for trees is opaque, complicated and confusing.
+Confused funding - Despite the modest amounts of grant funding and tree planting, the funding landscape for trees is opaque, complicated and confusing.
 It’s difficult to get detailed breakdowns of how much money is being distributed specifically for trees and woodlands under farm subsidies, and many of the grant schemes that are available are hard to discern from one another as they have similar sounding names or aims.

 Below, we list the many grant schemes which appear to be available.
 Where a specific funding amount is known, it’s given; where it’s not been possible to break down funding totals by scheme or agency, there’s a question mark.

 MPs on the House of Commons Select Committee on Environment, Food and Rural Affairs have identified that the current operation of the Countryside Stewardship Scheme (CSS) is “not fit for purpose” and is acting as a barrier to greater woodland creation.